Contactmstern@colgate.edu (315) 228-6136

 - PhD, Syracuse University

-Political and cultural economy of public education; educational policy; social theory; philosophy and education
+Political and cultural economy of public education; educational policy; urban studies; social theory; philosophy and education

 Stern, M. (2019).
 On closings: Diners, porn theaters, and schools.
 Review of Education, Pedagogy, and Cultural Studies, 41(2), 69-98.

 Stern, M. & Carey, K.V.
 (2019).
 Good students & bad activists: The moral economy of campus unrest.
 Journal of Curriculum and Pedagogy, 17(1), 62-81.

 Brown, A.E. & Stern, M. (2018).
 Teachers' work as women's work: Reflections on gender, activism, and solidarity in new teacher movements.
 Feminist Formations, 30(3), 172-197.